 Tel: 0191 4338647

 What happens next?
 The recruitment process

 Stage One: Screening

 Applications are checked to ensure that applicants’ qualifications meet the DfE entry requirements.

 Applications meeting the entry requirements are scrutinised by the Partnership against set criteria.

 Stage Three: Interview Process

-Candidates who are invited to participate in stage 3 of the selection process will attend a Face to Face Covid secure interview, where they will be required to plan and discuss a teaching activity.
+Candidates who are invited to participate in stage 3 of the selection process will attend a virtual interview (or COVID Safe interview when conditions allow), where they will be required to plan and discuss a teaching activity.
 This will be followed by a formal interview with representatives from the Partnership and a written reflection task.
 The process is designed to assess written English, subject knowledge, ability to engage with young people and assess your overall suitability to train to teach.

 As a Safer Recruitment provider, we have robust safeguarding practices in place.
 Please note you will be asked to provide 2 forms of ID, one of which must be photographic.
 If you do not have the required ID, the interview can not take place.

 Conditional offers will usually be made within 1 working day from the date of interview and often sooner than this.
-Offers will be confirmed via UCAS/Apply.
+Offers will be confirmed via Apply.